Cyril Ramaphosa: Phala Phala robbery

 On 9 February 2020, it is alleged about US$4 million in cash was stolen from Ramaphosa's Phala Phala game farm in Limpopo, although the exact amount was disputed.

 Ramaphosa later said the amount was $580,000.
 In 2022, he was accused of corruption, obstruction of justice, kidnapping and bribing the burglars into silence.
-After delivery of a report on the matter commissioned by Speaker Nosiviwe Mapisa-Nqakula, the parliament voted on 13 December 2022, 148 for and 214 against impeachment of the president..
-On 11 October 2024, the National Prosecuting Authority (NPA) announced that it would not be prosecuteing Ramaphosa or any suspects involved in the case.
+After delivery of a report on the matter commissioned by Speaker Nosiviwe Mapisa-Nqakula, the parliament voted on 13 December 2022, 148 for and 214 against the impeachment of the president..
+On 11 October 2024, the National Prosecuting Authority (NPA) announced that it would not be prosecuting Ramaphosa or any suspects involved in the case.

 Tembisa Hospital

-In October 2025 a video of Ramaphosa with Hangwani 'Morgan' Maumela, who is accused of being involved in the Tembisa Hospital looting scandal went viral.
+In October 2025, a video of Ramaphosa with Hangwani Maumela, who is accused of being involved in the Tembisa Hospital looting scandal, went viral.
 Ramaphosa was once Maumela's uncle through his marriage to Maumela's aunt.
-Maumela is part of a syndicate accused of defrauding the state of over 2 billion rands.He denied knowing or having met Maumela and claimed he was just walking past Maumelas house when they took the picture Tbo Touch.
+Maumela is part of a syndicate accused of defrauding the state of over 2 billion rand.
+He denied knowing or having met Maumela and claimed he was just walking past Maumela's house when they took the picture.
 He later admitted to knowing Maumela.